bennetbt/Sentiment-Analysis-1/README.md

 ""Future improvements: ***Accouncement to Dr.Bennett***""

 1. Change SCRAM authetication to md5.
 2. Frontend should be done using JS intead of python.
-But right now, we are fresh undergrad students, and we are not knowledgeable on JS or C# :D .We are      learning python for now and we implemented this application the best possible way, by learning from all the errors :) .!.
+But right now, we are fresh undergrad students, and are not very familiar on JS or C# :D .We are      learning python and we implemented this application the best possible way, by learning from all the errors :) .!.
 We also used a little of JS and HTML in the frontend.